-In this blog, I will provide an overview on: Creating AMDP based transformations, How to benchmark it against traditional ABAP routines and Discuss its limitations.
+In this blog, I will provide an overview on: Creating AMDP based transformations, how to benchmark it against traditional ABAP routines and discuss its limitations.

-How to create AMDP script based transformation?
+How to create an AMDP script based transformation?

 Step 2: Create transformation between aDSO and data source.